segmentio/segment-docs/src/connections/destinations/catalog/actions-amazon-amc/index.md

 2. Click **Add mapping**.
 3. Configure the mapping fields.
 4. Save and enable the mapping.
-5. Complete!
-When the audience is computed in Segment, you will see the audience created and records delivered to Amazon.
+5. When Segment computes the audience, you can see the created audience and records delivered to Amazon.

 {% include components/actions-fields.html %}